-The Mississauga Executive Centre, 2 Robert Speck Parkway, is a 15 storey office tower located in Mississauga, Ontario.
-The complex consists of offices, ground floor retail and a parking garage.
+The Mississauga Executive Centre, 4 Robert Speck Parkway, is a 15 storey office tower located in Mississauga, Ontario.
+The complex consists of offices, ground floor "café"/retail occupancies, and parking garages.
 There are 15 above grade storeys (ground through 16th, no 13th floor), and a mechanical penthouse, as well as one below grade level.
+To the east of the building core is a parking structure consisting of three above grade (A, B, and C) and two below grade (D and E) levels.
+The below grade level of the building is directly accessible via parking level D.